 Buying a tenant-occupied rental could be extremely beneficial to real estate investors, especially if the property has high-quality tenants.
-This will save you money on marketing and tenant screening, which can really add up.
+This will save you money on finding tenants, including marketing and tenant screening, which can really add up.
 Plus, it will set you up for immediate rental income.
 However, we advise proceeding with caution.
 Here are some considerations to help you determine if buying a tenant-occupied rental is the right move for you, as well as the due diligence needed to move forward.

 Pros & Cons of Buying Tenant-Occupied Rentals